usnistgov/5G-NR-LTE-Sidelink-Capacity-Estimator/README.md

 # Introduction

-This is the prototype for the Sidelink Capacity Tool
+This is the prototype for the 5G NR/LTE Sidelink Capacity Estimator

 ![Application Screenshot](preview-screenshot.png)